semgrep/semgrep/PRIVACY.md

 - > How many people use a given rule/ruleset/snippet?

-  This enables the Semgrep Security Research Team to assess their performance, and we're planning to make these numbers public for all rule authors in the community.
+  This enables the Semgrep team to assess their performance, and we're planning to make these numbers public for all rule authors in the community.

 - > What percentage of users log in?